Mostafa-wael/DevOps-Best-Resources-Compilation/README.md

 # DevOps Best Resources Compilation
-This is a compilation of the best resources and materials that I've used to get started in DevOps and cloud, as well as to prepare for interviews.
+This is a compilation of the best resources and materials that I've used to get started in DevOps & cloud, as well as to prepare for interviews.

 # 📝 Table of Contents